sawyerwatts/SawyerCSharpWebApi/README.md

 This template configures the request timeout middleware with configurable defaults.

+### Health checks

+This has an example of setting up a health check, and it maps the health checks to `{baseURL}/_health` (configurable in `Program.cs`).

 ### Swagger

 This template automatically loads the XML Docs into SwaggerGen, as well as versioning the specification and containing other middleware's headers and authentication requirements.

+### Logging via Serilog

+This template comes pre-baked with Serilog configured as the implementation to the built in `ILogger<T>`, and these settings are controlled via the `appsettings*.json` files.
+Serilog is configured to buffer file writes and to write file and console logs via a background thread.